UNDERSTANDING DIVINE DELAY (Part 1)

 They expected that Jesus would respond immediately to their distress call and come over to heal their brother Lazarus.

-But, contrary to the expectation of Martha and Mary, Jesus stayed two more days where He was before leaving for Bethany to attend to their request and by the time He got to Bethany, Lazarus was already dead and stinking in the grave.
+But contrary to the expectation of Martha and Mary, Jesus stayed two more days where He was before leaving for Bethany to attend to their request.
+By the time Jesus got to Bethany, Lazarus was already dead and stinking in the grave.

 Did Jesus arrive late?
 Certainly not!

 Jesus came at the right time, the set time His Father wanted Him to show up at Bethany.
-But, apparently not Mary and Martha’s set time.
+However, not Mary and Martha’s set time.

-Like Martha and Mary, many times we also have been in a desperate situation that demanded immediate divine intervention, but which never came at our set or fixed time.
-Honestly, that could be very frustrating, upsetting and discouraging.
+Like Martha and Mary, we have often been in a desperate situation that demanded immediate divine intervention but never came at our set or fixed time.
+Honestly, that could be very frustrating, upsetting, and discouraging.

 However, as it was in the case of Martha and Mary, God later showed up and manifested His power and glory when all hope seemed lost.
-In such time, I could not help but wondered and asked, “Why did God wait this long before manifesting His power and glory?”
+In such a time, I could not help but wonder and asked, “Why did God wait this long before manifesting His power and glory?”

-From the Scripture and my few years of experience in life and ministry, I have come to realize that God is never late in answering the prayers of His children, nor reluctant to help, deliver His children out of troubles, or slow to intervene in the situation of His children when they call upon Him in faith.
+From the Scripture and my few years of experience in life and ministry, I have come to realize that God is never late in answering the prayers of His children when they call upon Him in faith.